 Pompidou Centre & Le Georges

 From the Batobus boat stop at Hotel de Ville, you can walk to the Pompidou Centre, which takes around 15 minutes.
-The Pomidou Centre is famous for its unusual architecture where it has its pipeworks etc on the exterior of the building.
+The Pompidou Centre is famous for its unusual architecture which has pipeworks etc on the exterior of the building.
 It is also an art gallery

 Le Georges is on the top floor of this iconoclastic building.
 If you don’t appreciate the building itself, that’s OK because you will undoubtedly appreciate the view from the top floor restaurant.
 You can see to Sacre-Coeur and the Eiffel Tower on one side and to the Gothic Tour Saint-Jacques on the other side.
 The food is also amazing: when I went, I had icy strawberry and tomato soup and a Spritz Hugo and it was divine.